Ynk33/ydl-commands/README.md

 # YDL commands

-YDL is a set of command tools to generate projects for Yanka Dev Lab.
+YDL is a tool set of commands to help with project creation and management.

 ## Installation